An Anecdote about Doing Business in Asia

 A man walks into an American convenient store and asks for a Pepsi (Note: I prefer Pepsi over Coke so I’m using Pepsi in this example.)
 The clerk says sorry we only have Coke.

 A man walks into a Japanese convenient store and asks for a Pepsi.
 The clerk says sorry we only have Coke but my friend next door has Pepsi.
-Please tell him I referred you.
+Please tell him I referred you, we have a good relationship.

 A man walks into a Korean convenient store and asks for Pepsi.
 The store owner tries to convince the customer to buy a Coke but when he does not succeed, he calls his friend who brings him a Pepsi, and sells it to the customer.
 The two split the profit.

 A man walks into a Chinese convenient store and asks for Bai-Shi Kele (Pepsi).
 The store owner tells the customer to wait a minute.
 He then walks out the back door, over to his friend’s place next door and buys a Pepsi from him.
-He then comes back and sells the Pepsi to the customer for a 100% markup.
+He then comes back and sells the Pepsi to the customer for a 100% markup and tells him its the only place in town.